 The New South Wales State Government applies a Waste and Environment Levy to waste that is landfilled in NSW.
 The levy aims to increase the cost of landfilling waste in an effort to reduce waste and promote recycling.
-In the 2018/2019 financial year the levy was \$81.30 per tonne and is expected to increase by CPI for the 2019/20 financial year.
+In the 2019/2020 financial year the levy was \$82.70 per tonne and is expected to increase by CPI for the 2020/21 financial year.
 The cost of the levy is applied to waste collection and disposal services.

-The Queensland Government is introducing a waste levy on 1 July 2019 which will start at \$75 per tonne for waste that is landfilled in QLD.
+The Queensland Government is increasing the waste levy on 1 July 2020 it is currently set at \$75 per tonne for waste that is landfilled in QLD.
 This will have some impact on the way Tweed Shire currently manages waste as there are some waste streams currently disposed of in Queensland.